 We know that this is a challenging time for students as you feel the economic impacts of COVID-19.
 The information below outlines financial supports available at UFV and through the provincial/federal governments, as well as resources to assist you during these uncertain times.

 Although the upcoming semesters will be different, you will receive the same quality of education, regardless of the delivery model.
-Visit the UFV Online web hub to access a growing collection of tools, resources, and online events that are being developed to support your online learning this fall.
+Visit the UFV Online web hub to access a growing collection of tools, resources, and online events that are being developed to support your online learning.

 |Mid-November (date to be determined)||Registration opens|

 |Jan 5||Last day to drop courses and get 100% refund.|

 |Jan 6-13||5% of tuition withheld for any dropped courses or sections.|

 |Jan 14-21||10% of tuition withheld for any dropped courses or sections.|

 |Jan 21||Last day to withdraw from a course and get a fee reduction or refund.|